Julien Neaves, Editor

 Nothing works here.
 Nothing!
 We have Tony facing death by becoming a boozing douche and the opportunity to do some kind of adaptation of the iconic comic book story “Demon in a Bottle” is poured down the drain in lieu of obnoxious shenanigans.
 Black Widow is introduced but is treated like a sex object for most of the time and is barely redeemed by an okay action scene at the end.
 We finally get to see Rhodey as War Machine but the two fight scenes are a dumb fight with Tony at his party and fighting boring robots at the end.
 And speaking of fight scenes, there are very few here and the only memorable one is the brief Monaco race track battle.

 Well that’s my list.
 Which five MCU films do you think are the weakest?
-For my Top 10 MCU Movies you can click here.
-Or for my ranking of the three MCU trilogies (Captain America, Iron Man, and Thor) you can click here.
+And you can check out more great MCU content below:

 Julien “Editor Jules” Neaves is a TARDIS-flying, Force-using Trekkie whose bedroom stories were by Freddy Krueger, learned to be a superhero from Marvel, but dreams of being Batman.
 I love promoting Caribbean film (Cariwood), creating board games and I am an aspiring author.
 I say things like “12 flavours of awesome sauce”.
 I can also be found posting about TV and movie memes, news and trailers on Facebook at Movieville.
 And to stay on top of all Redmangoreviews articles you can like and follow us on Facebook here.